 There are many signs that your current role is not serving you, we’ve collected a roundup of the most common, and usually ignored, reasons why your role is not right for you.

-Of course, take the first precautions as speak to your employer it may be that you have just been overlooked and they are more than happy to give more responsibility to you, but if they aren’t, it’s time to look elsewhere.
+We recommend speaking with your employer first, as it may be that you have just been overlooked and they would be more than happy to give more responsibility to you, but if they aren’t, it’s time to look elsewhere.

 Have you been in your role a while without any signs of a conversation regarding your pay?
-Companies should be actively progressing not only your skills but as these develop your salary.
-Historically to access a higher pay level the best way to was to get a new job and this is still true.
+Companies should be actively progressing not only your skills but as these develop, your salary.
+Historically the best way to access a higher pay level was to get a new job and this still may be true.
 It’s not all about money, but you deserve to be paid accordingly especially if you are a dedicated worker.
-Again, a conversation with your employer, if you want to stay at the company, is the way to approach but if being underpaid is just one in a long list of reasons why you want to move then it’s time to move on.
+Again, a conversation with your employer, if you want to stay at the company, is the way to approach this, but if being underpaid is just one in a long list of reasons why you want to move then it’s time to move on.

-If you have been in your role a while, you will have likely seen a lot of people come and go (dependant on the type of work your in) you may even have an entirely new team to work with or a new manager, it’s not a secret that not everyone gets along, especially in a close-knit environment.
-If you find yourself increasingly unhappy by the people surrounding, you on your working day it’s time to move.
+If you have been in your role a while, you will have likely seen a lot of people come and go (depending on the type of work you are in) you may even have an entirely new team to work with or a new manager, it’s no secret that not everyone gets along, especially in a close-knit environment.
+If you find yourself increasingly unhappy due to the people surrounding you on your working day it’s time to move.
 We spend a 1/3 of our lives at work, we usually see the people we work with more than our own families/friends on a weekly basis so, although you will likely never love everyone you work with, it’s important that it doesn’t factor in your unhappiness.

 You’re reading this.

-This article sparked interest somewhere in your brain for you to click and continue reading this far.
-If any of these points rang too true in your mind then it’s time to consider a change, even if you just want to see what’s out there for you.
+This blog sparked interest somewhere in your brain for you to click and read this far.
+If any of these points ring too true in your mind then it’s time to consider a change, even if you just want to see what’s out there for you.